John Vernou Bouvier III: Personal life

 On April 7, 1920, the New York Sun published an engagement announcement for Bouvier and Miss Eleanor Carroll Daingerfield Carter, of Baltimore.
 The announcement stated she was a descendant of Reverdy Johnson.
 The engagement was later called off.

 Bouvier later married Janet Norton Lee, a daughter of real estate developer James T. Lee, on July 7, 1928, at St. Philomena's Church in East Hampton.
 They had two daughters, Jacqueline Lee "Jackie" Bouvier (1929–1994) and Caroline Lee Bouvier (1933–2019).
 Bouvier's drinking, gambling, and philandering led to the couple's divorce in June 1940.
 Bouvier never remarried.

-In June 1942, Janet Lee Bouvier married Hugh Dudley Auchincloss, Jr. Janet reportedly did not want her ex-husband to escort his daughter, Jacqueline, down the aisle for her 1953 wedding to John F. Kennedy as he had done at the wedding of his other daughter, Lee, the previous year, so Jacqueline was instead escorted by her step-father.
+In June 1942, Janet Lee Bouvier married Hugh Dudley Auchincloss, Jr. Janet reportedly did not want her ex-husband to escort his daughter, Jacqueline, down the aisle for her 1953 wedding to John F. Kennedy as he had done at the wedding of his other daughter, Lee, earlier that year, so Jacqueline was instead escorted by her step-father.
 However, some reports indicated Bouvier was too intoxicated to escort his daughter, leading Auchincloss to step in to give the bride away.

 By the mid-1950s, Bouvier had sporadic contact with his daughters and family.
 He spent the majority of his time drinking alone at his New York City apartment located at 125 East 74th Street.